AndriiHeonia/pixfinder/README.md

             <td>tolerance</td>
             <td>Number</td>
             <td>50</td>
             <td>Permissible variation of the color (number of shades).
-Helps to detect objects not only by strict colors (by "colors" option), but by their shades too.</td>
+Helps to detect objects not only by strict colors ("colors" option), but by their shades too.</td>
         </tr>
         <tr>
             <td>accuracy</td>